Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 Amplitude's JavaScript SDK supports integration with Google Tag Manager.
 See the [demo app](https://github.com/amplitude/GTM-Web-Demo) on GitHub for instructions on how to set it up.

+Check [here](../../sources/google-tag-manager-client-legacy/) for the instruction details.
 Refer to [Introducing the Amplitude Google Tag Manager (GTM) Template](https://amplitude.com/blog/google-tag-manager-template/) for more guidance.

 !!!tip

     It's best practice to use a custom instance name to avoid a naming collision.

+## Debuggability

+--8<--"includes/sdk-debuggability/browser.md"

 ## Advanced topics